funkygao/gafka/cmd/kateway/README.md

   yes, this is a trade off.
 You have to wait 5 minutes.

+### Migration

+    pub write both kafka and kateway
+    pub write EOF to kafka while writing START to kateway atomically (for multiple partitions?) from then only pub write only to kateway sub(kafka) handles messages till encounter EOF
+    sub(kateway) not handles message till encounter START

 ### TODO

+- [ ] why make sub with 15s sleep fails
+- [ ] ehaproxy session sticky
 - [ ] sub /topics/:appid/:topic/:ver/:group register group beforehand
 - [ ] register retry/dead topic for group
 - [ ] test add topic with params